Frederick Eden (cricketer)

-Frederick Eden (26 June 1829 – 5 December 1916) was an English first-class cricketer and barrister.
+Frederick Eden (26 June 1829 – 5 December 1916) was an English cricketer and barrister.

 The son of Arthur Eden, he was born in June 1829 at Wimbledon.
 He was educated at Eton College, before going up to Merton College, Oxford.
-While studying at Oxford, he made a single appearance in first-class cricket for Oxford University against the Marylebone Cricket Club at Lord's in 1850.
+While studying at Oxford, he made a single appearance for Oxford University against the Marylebone Cricket Club at Lord's in 1850.
 Batting twice in the match, he opened the batting alongside his cousin Frederick Morton Eden, scoring 18 runs in the Oxford first-innings before being dismissed by Jemmy Dean, while in their second-innings he was dismissed for a single run by the same bowler.
 A student of Lincoln's Inn, he was called to the bar in April 1864.
 Eden died at Venice in December 1916.